michalbladowski/coding-challenge-nordea/README.md

 First one is used just to validate that data coming from the DB is correct.

 Second endpoint's role is to send a message on JMS queue.
 When JMS consumer receives the message, it triggers the Batch Job start.
-While executing the Job, in Reader item data is pulled from repository through service and put into Cache.
+Application has two implementations of Batch Job Step.
+First one (default) uses Tasklet to pull data from the repository through service and put into Cache.

+Second implementation uses Reader item to do exactly the same.

 ### Tests
 Two simple test were added.